falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

 NAME     READY   STATUS    RESTARTS   AGE alpine   1/1     Running   0          16s
 ```

+* Press ctrl-c to return to the terminal prompt.

 * Shell into the running container and run the *uptime* command.
 This will trigger Falco to send an Alert.